gtesdahl/mlg-06-capstone/README.md

 ## Solution

-A CNN classification model that predicts the whether a given book cover will receive a high, medium, or low number of Goodreads ratings.
+A CNN classification model that predicts whether a given book cover will receive a high, medium, or low number of Goodreads ratings.

 ## Future Work